 (4) The Fukushima Fuels and Materials Department should have reflected the useful information which was provided from other facilities in the facility management through efforts such as checking the contents and making enquiries.
-However, as pointed out in the fact that they did not check the contents as it was the interview information of another center or instructions for future lacked interview. thev communication with the departments/sections providing important information on safety.
+However, as pointed out in the fact that they did not check the contents as it was the interview information of another center or instructions for future interview, they lacked communication with the departments/sections providing important information on safety.
 (5) The departments/sections providing information (Safety and Nuclear Security Administration Department and Nuclear Safety Application Section of Oarai Research and Development Center) should have extracted information concerning safety from the information they acquired and added comments to attract attention of the people who would receive the information, as well as checked that the receiving side understood the information.
-However, there was not a clear system to allow appropriate communication with the receiving side concerning important information on safety obtained through interview with the Secretariat of Nuclear Regulation Authority.
+However, there was not a clear system to specify appropriate communication with the receiving side concerning important information on safety obtained through interview with the Secretariat of Nuclear Regulation Authority.

 (4) For "In reaction to the lid's floating and a hissing noise of inside air leak at the time when the bolts of the lid of the storage container were loosened, contamination test was conducted.
-However, the work was continued due to the failure to recognize the unusual situation such as the lid's floating as abnormal", in addition to the organizational factors lying behind the above (1) concerning the management information of nuclear fuel material and (3) concerning work planning (1) ~ 7, 10 and 11), following organizational factors are pointed out.
+However, the work was continued due to the failure to recognize the unusual situation such as the lid's floating as abnormal".

+In addition to the organizational factors lying behind the above (1) concerning the management information of nuclear fuel material and (3) concerning work planning $(1 \sim 7, 10, 10, 10)$ , following organizational factors are pointed out.

-(6) The supervisor of the work should have stopped the work promptly in the event that a sign of abnormality was confirmed.
-However, by being engaged in the work while being in the position to supervise the work, he could not make an appropriate decision for the work.
+(b) The supervisor of the work should have stopped the work promptly in the event that a sign of abnormality was confirmed.
+However, while being in the position to supervise the work, he was engaged in the work himself, which made it difficult for him to make an appropriate decision for the work.
 Thus the personnel assignment was not suitable to implement the chain of command nor fulfill the role to make an appropriate decision.